Coping With The Holidays – 7 Strategies To Master The Festive Season

 Keep in mind that we are all different and what works for one person might not be the right strategy for you.
 Revisit your ‘Why’ and let your ‘Why‘ guide you in the right direction of finding the most effective strategy for you.

-Coping with the holidays #1: Keep up your routines
+1. Keep up your routines

 First and foremost, keep up your daily routines.
 Routines offer a sense of stability and grounding, they allow room for yourself which is super important not just during the holidays, but also during the year in general.